“JESUS WENT UP THE MOUNTAIN AND SUMMONED THOSE WHOM HE WANTED AND THEY CAME TO HIM.” MK 3:13-19

 and he might send them forth to preach

 and to have authority to drive out demons:

 and John the brother of James, whom he named Boanerges,

 Matthew, Thomas, James the son of Alphaeus;

 and Judas Iscariot who betrayed him.
 Mk 3:13-19

-One thought the devil puts in a person’s mind is that they are not as holy or can’t be as holy as someone else.
-A person might downplay themselves because they think certain people never sin.
+One thought the devil puts in our minds is that we are not as holy as someone else.
+We downplay ourselves because we think certain people never sin.
 Of course, we aren’t the chosen 12.
 The Chosen 12 had their mission and purpose.
-God chose certain positions in the Church to be anointed and ordained for specific purposes and apostolates that we may not have but may be called to.
-May we honor the pope, bishops and priests and revere them for their calling and pray for them.
-If we are called to marriage, we are still called for a specific mission and purpose to be holy and become a saint!
+God chose certain positions in the Church to be anointed and ordained for specific purposes and apostolates that we do not have but may be called to.
+May we honor them and revere them for their calling and pray for them.
+If we are called to marriage, we are still called for a specific mission and purpose to be holy and be a saint!

 The most important thing we must understand is that all of us are baptized in the same waters and are called to be holy.
 Pope Francis is NOT more baptized than you and I. St. Francis is not more baptized than us.
 By baptism we are all called to the same holiness as the pope, bishops, priests, religious brothers and sisters; we are all called to this high calling, to be saints.
 We are all sealed in the same Holy Spirit.
 Today, Jesus in this Gospel is calling you.
 He wants to have an encounter with you and tell you what God made you for.

 Holiness is perfection through submitting your will to God.
 God is holy, not humanity.
 The first step to climbing the mountain of holiness is to recognize this.
 Therefore, God has given us the gift of himself in grace.
 Our efforts do not make us holy, filling ourselves up with God’s grace makes us holy.